Redot-Engine/redot-docs/tutorials/migrating/upgrading_to_godot_4.rst

 If you still want large files to be converted by the project upgrade tool, increase the size limits when running the project upgrade tool.
-For example, running the Godot editor binary with those arguments increases both limits by a 10× factor:
+For example, running the redot editor binary with those arguments increases both limits by a 10× factor:

 ::

-    path/to/godot.binary --path /path/to/project/folder --convert-3to4 40000 1000000
+    path/to/redot.binary --path /path/to/project/folder --convert-3to4 40000 1000000

 .. note::

-    Only Godot 3.0 and later projects can be upgraded using the project conversion tool found in the Godot 4 editor.
+    Only redot 3.0 and later projects can be upgraded using the project conversion tool found in the redot 4 editor.

     It's recommended to ensure that your project is up-to-date with the latest 3.x stable release before running the project upgrade tool.